12.02.2026 18:30

 "WE DISMEMBERED HER AND THREW HER INTO CONTAINERS"

-INVESTIGATION IS BEING EXPANDED
+INVESTIGATION IS EXPANDING

 The process that began with the body parts found in a container in Şişli has turned into a case of serially committed femicides with this confession.
 Law enforcement agencies intensified their search for body parts and evidence collection in different regions of Istanbul based on the confessions.